evanokeefe/Simulation-Run/run simulation/README.md

     1. Run: `python3 --version`
     1. Version should be 3.6 or higher
     1. If the version is not correct: follow these [steps](http://chtc.cs.wisc.edu/python-jobs.shtml) from CHTC
-1. Using your preffered FTP protcol: transfer the three files onto the server
+1. Using your preferred FTP protcol: transfer the three files onto the server
 1. Use the command: `python3 sim_script_v3.py`
     1. Expect it to take appox.
 5 min per run to submit to the condor queue
 1. Once the script finishes, the command line will reopen and use `condor_q` to check status of your runs